 Contact Student Disability Services when:

 - An instructor tells you that they need input or guidance from SDS about academic accommodations.

 - You have classes in a classroom that you cannot get to due to your injury.

 - Ambulating around campus is difficult, especially if you have little time between classes (review SDS transportation options).

 NOTE: An intake appointment with SDS is necessary to arrange transportation accommodations.
 We are NOT able to provide rides to classes the day of your injury or on a Monday if the injury occurred over the weekend.
-You will need to make alternate arrangements, such as taking the bus or calling a cab.
+You will need to make alternate arrangements.

 - You would like to create an emergency evacuation plan for your on-campus residence or classes.

 NOTE: SDS will need medical documentation from your health care provider.
-See our Documentation Guidelines.
+See our Documentation Guidelines for Temporary Disabilities.

 Student Disability Services cannot assist with:

 - Helping students with writing homework assignments or personal tasks.